HMCS St. John's: Description and design

 As built, the Halifax-class vessels displaced 4750 LT and were 441 ft 9 in long overall and 408 ft 5 in between perpendiculars with a beam of 53 ft 8 in and a draught of 16 ft 4 in.
 That made them slightly larger than the Iroquois-class destroyers.
 The vessels are propelled by two shafts with Escher Wyss controllable pitch propellers driven by a CODOG system of two General Electric LM2500 gas turbines, generating 47500 shp and one SEMT Pielstick 20 PA6 V 280 diesel engine, generating 8800 shp.

 This gives the frigates a maximum speed of 29 kn and a range of 7000 nmi at 15 kn while using their diesel engines.
 Using their gas turbines, the ships have a range of 3930 nmi at 18 kn.
 The Halifax class have a complement of 198 naval personnel of which 17 are officers and 17 aircrew of which 8 are officers.

+St. John's is the eleventh of twelve ships in her class.
+She is named after the city of St. John's, Newfoundland and Labrador, a port city associated with Canadian naval history and heritage, and is the first ship in the Royal Canadian Navy to bear the name.